Gokasoon/PawSwipe/README.md

 ## TODO

-- API
-    - Pet Like
-    - Accounts
+- Roles :
     - Client
         - Likes
         - Chat
     - Staff
-            - Manage pets posts
+        - + Manage pets posts of its shelter - CRUD
     - Admin
-            - Manage accounts
+        - + Manage accounts - CRUD
-            - Manage post
+        - + Manage all posts - CRUD

 - Chat
 - Specific searches

-- Front-end
+- SECURE

 - Dockerizing

 #### FIX
 - Modify scraper to get all images (need to go on the page of every pet)
-- Normalize pet name 'Olive' not OLIVe
-- Add SPAs adress ?
+- Add SPA entity ?
 - Add arrow on the card to see the next image of the pet
+- Fix lag all pets page

 ## Utilisation
 - Start pgAdmin4
-- Go to backend/api and `node app.js`
+- Go to backend/api and `npm run devStart`
 - Go to frontend/pawswipe and `npm start`